Asinta/ServerlessApp_NetconfChina2020/README.md

-# Building Serverless Application with Azure Functions
+# Quickly Build Serverless Application with Azure Functions and .NET

 ## Pre-request